miekg/dreck/README.md

 ## Config in caddy

-If you configuring Caddy, you need to recompile it with the *dreck* plugin enabled.
+If configuring Caddy, you need to recompile it with the *dreck* plugin enabled.
 After that the following configuration is available.

 ~~~